===========================================================================

 - inxi - with no arguments, shows just one line of main system data.

-- inxi -d - shows basic system information
+- inxi -b - shows basic system information

-- inxi -F - shows full system output.
+- inxi -F - shows fuller system output.
 In general, avoid using this on IRC channels because it's quite verbose.

-- inxi -v <0-5> - -v 0 through -v 5 shows a variety of outputs, the bigger the number, the more output, -v 0 shows the same as inxi alone.
+- inxi -v <0-6> - -v 0 through -v 6 shows a variety of outputs, the bigger the number, the more output, -v 0 shows the same as inxi alone; inxi -v 1 shows the same as inxi -b.

 - Line by line outputs, see inxi -h for current options.
-Shows things like CPU information (-C), Graphics (-G), Network (-N), Hard Disk (-D), Partition (-p), System Information (-S or -I), and other fun stuff.
+Shows things like CPU information (-C), Machine information, like motherboard/bios data (-M - version 1.6.0 or later), Graphics (-G), Network (-N), Hard Disk (-D), Partition (-p), System Information (-S or -I), and other fun stuff.
+There are also a few stand-alone options like -r and -t.
+But read the help (-h or --help)

-Like all the other scripts, inxi -U will update to the latest svn version.
+Like all the other tools, inxi -U will update to the latest version.

-Without a wide range of diverse Linux kernel based Free Desktop systems to test on, we could never have gotten inxi to be as reliable and solid as it's turning out to be.
+Without a wide range of diverse Linux kernel based Free Desktop systems to test on, inxi could never have gotten to be as reliable and solid as it's turning out to be.

-And of course, locsmif, who figured out a lot of the core methods, logic, and tricks used in inxi, has to be considered as a primary author as well, even if inxi has been officially forked from his infobash script.
+A special thanks to locsmif, who figured out a lot of the core methods, logic, and tricks used in inxi.
+He has to be considered as a primary author as well, even if inxi has long since left behind the relatively limited features of his original infobash tool.